samfeldstein/personal-site-astro/src/content/blog/lonesome-dove.md

 ---
-title: "It's Not the Story's Fault You Thought You Were Still on the Ranch"
+title: "It’s Not the Story’s Fault You Thought You Were Still on the Ranch"
 description: Two short essays and one longish essay inspired by <cite>Lonesome Dove</cite>.
 pubDate: 2023-12-05
 location: Alpine, TX